Four guidelines for effective use of research in your novel

 Be sparing

 A couple of years back I read a traditionally published novel which dealt with herbal medicine and witchy things.
 I swear the author managed to get into that book every ounce of herbal lore and every old wives’ tale she had unearthed in her undoubtedly thorough research.
-While interesting, as a reader I felt most of it was included because the author knew it.
+While interesting to me, as a reader I felt most of it was included because the author knew it.
 And that was the only reason.
 These titbits ended up sticking out like stains on a tablecloth, diminishing the overall impact of the story.

 Learning a lesson, for River Witch I researched the history and attributes of wise men and women.
 There were only two aspects I used.
 One: that wise men tended to be quite well educated; and two, that women generally inherited their spiritual and healing gifts from their female forebears.
 For the rest, I wrote a blog post about it which let me tell readers I’d done my homework without pushing it in their faces.